Carbonation and Alcohol

 - 1/4 of a can of frozen apple juice concentrate, OR

 After you add the sugar, you will leave it in the bottles for about 2 weeks.
 Then pop one open to check and see how carbonation is coming along.
 You should only have a moderate fizz by then.
 More about this in the Rack and Bottle section.
 The thing to remember here is that adding back sugar to your brew is not going to make it taste more sweet.
 The yeast is going to eat this sugar up and make it into bubbles.
-If you want sweeter cider, use a sugar alcohol like xylitol.
-Do NOT just try and add more sugar to make the cider sweeter.
+If you want sweeter cider, use a zero-calorie low glycemic sweetener like Stevia (I like this NOW brand because it has no bitter aftertaste), or a sugar alcohol like Xylitol (great for humans, poison for dogs...).
+Any sweetener that is zero-calorie means that yeast cannot eat it--so yes, you can use the chemical stuff too (pink, blue, splenda, etc...).
+Do NOT just try and add more sugar to make your finished cider sweeter.
 You will be making little bombs, and that is a waste of cider!

 We will talk much more about all of this on the Rack and Bottle Page.

-If you are making still cider, or apple wine, you will not need to do any stopping of the fermentation. part-way, or addition of back sugar.
+If you are making still cider (no fizz), or apple wine, you will not need to do any stopping of the fermentation. part-way, or addition of back-sugar.
 Honestly, you don't even need to mess with the bottling at all if you are wanting still cider.
 You can just pop the whole jug in the fridge and drink it at will.
-If you are waning to make apple wine, I would encourage you to look at another website for apple wine tips, this is a hard cider site, for Pete's sake!
+If you are waning to make apple wine, I would encourage you to look at another website for apple wine tips, this is a hard cider site for Pete's sake!

 Ready to get on with making your cider?
 I think you are ready to visit the Making Hard Cider page!